About Lightbox ads specifications

 Background fade opacity: Select 0–100% for the opacity of the background color fading with the visual theme, where 0% is completely transparent and 100% is completely opaque.

-Google font name: Choose a font from google.com/fonts that looks appropriate for both desktop and mobile size previews.
+Google font name: Choose a font from google.com/fonts that looks appropriate for both computer and mobile size previews.
 Note that not all the fonts available on google.com/fonts are available for use in the Ad gallery.
-Reach out to your Google account team for more details on how to upload your own custom font.

 You can target Lightbox ads to existing remarketing lists or use tagless Storyboarding remarketing.
 For performance reasons, you can’t use remarketing pixels to create customer lists or collect information from impressions of your Lightbox ads.